 Most patient bed towers date prior to the 1970's.
-These units are non-conforming to current best practices, some have as few as 10 beds per unit, can lack visitor, family waiting rooms, and do not well accommodate modern computer charting systems.
+These units are nonconforming to current best practices, some have as few as 10 beds per unit, can lack visitor, family waiting rooms, and do not well accommodate modern computer charting systems.
 Many patient bed units are remote from diagnostic and treatment areas, creating long walking distances.
 Ventilation and general airflow are concerns on some floors.

 Patient experience includes many first floor public areas in the hospital that have been recently built and/or renovated.
 Other floors have not been visibly renovated.
 Much of the hospital does not provide access to natural light.
 Many windows are adjacent to other wings and hospital structures, fenestration meets only minimum requirements.
+As the hospital currently sits, there is only 17% green space available on site.

 A renovated Emergency Department has been factored into existing conditions.
-At the conclusion of this phase of the master plan, closure of West Penn was considered by corporate planning, however, Highmark (regional insurance provider) had purchased West Penn with the intention of re-opening for hospital services.
+At the conclusion of this phase of the master plan closure of West Penn was considered by corporate planning however Highmark (regional insurance provider) had purchased West Penn with the intention of reopening for hospital services.